AA/PPS 02.01.01 - Academic Credit Courses

 Subject or Prefix – the subject abbreviation of each course.

 Untaught Course Report – a report prepared by the curriculum coordinator that contains lecture, laboratory, and seminar courses that have not been taught for four consecutive years.
 This report will be distributed with the annual course cycle instructions by the curriculum coordinator to the college deans to help keep the catalog up-to-date and to provide students with a current list of university course offerings.
+Courses not taught for four consecutive years will be deleted administratively.

 Writing Intensive – undergraduate courses for which at least 65 percent of the grade must be based on written exams or assignments, and at least one assignment must be 500 words or more in length.
 Writing intensive is a designation intended to address the writing policy for undergraduate degree programs.
 The writing intensive designation is not applicable for graduate courses.